Please join in!

 Interested homeowners can benefit from assistance and incentives for the rain garden, including:

-- The EAC and partners will provide a site evaluation to determine the feasibility of a rain garden on your property;
+- The EAC, Penn State Master Wastershed Stewards, and Rain Garden specialist will provide a site evaluation to determine the feasibility of a rain garden on your property;

 - The EAC will provide Rain Garden workshops in the fall and spring throughout the campaign, which landowners will be asked to attend.